 No matter what we do in the game, we're still sitting in a comfortable couch in a warm house.
 The reinforcement that nothing can actually hurt us can transfer into our dream world - transforming our nightmares into lucid dreams.

-For more information on Jayne Gackenbach's research into the link between video games and lucid dreaming, see The Science of Lucid Dreaming: The Electronic Media Effect published by The Lucid Dream Exchange.
+For more information on Jayne Gackenbach's research into the link between video games and lucid dreaming, see The Science of Lucid Dreaming: The Electronic Media Effect published by Lucid Dreaming Experience.